sveltejs/cli/documentation/docs/20-commands/20-sv-add.md

 Even if some files are dirty, no prompt will be shown

+### `--no-download-check`

+Skip all download confirmation prompts

+> [!IMPORTANT]
+> Svelte maintainers have not reviewed community add-ons for malicious code.
+Use at your discretion

 ### `--install <package-manager>`

 Installs dependencies with a specified package manager: